 Facilities will provide a safe, clean, healthy and productive workplace for their employees.
 Facilities shall prioritize worker health and safety above all else, and proactively address any safety issues that could arise.
-This will include a wide variety of requirements, such as, ensuring, among other things, the availability of clean drinking water (at no charge to workers), adequate medical resources, fire exits and safety equipment, well-lighted and comfortable workstations, clean restrooms.
-Further, facilities shall adequately train all their workers on how to perform their jobs safely
+This will include a wide variety of requirements, such as, ensuring, among other things, the availability of clean drinking water (at no charge to workers), adequate medical resources, fire exits and safety equipment, well-lighted and comfortable workstations, and clean restrooms.
+Further, facilities shall adequately train all their workers on how to perform their jobs safely.

 Freedom of Association and Collective Bargaining

 Facilities will recognize and respect the right of employees to exercise their lawful rights of free association and collective bargaining.

 Facilities will respect the freedom of each employee to choose for him- or her-self whether or not to join a workers’ association.
 Facilities cannot discriminate against workers based on whether or not they choose to associate.
 Both the facility and the workers shall ensure they conduct themselves in accordance with all relevant laws in this regard.
 Facilities will ensure an effective mechanism is in place to address any workplace grievances.

 Facilities will comply with environmental rules, regulations and standards applicable to their operations, and will observe environmentally conscious practices in all locations where they operate.

 Facilities will ensure compliance with all applicable legally mandated environmental standards, and should demonstrate a commitment to protecting the environment by actively monitoring their environmental practices.
 In particular, facilities will ensure proper waste management, including monitoring the disposal of any waste material – whether solid, liquid or gaseous – to ensure such disposal is done safely and in a manner consistent with all relevant laws.